Image

 What were the specific metrics you used to measure the success of your efforts?

-• Staff Data – full time, contract employees, age, gender, race/ethnicity
+• Staff Data – full time, contract employees, age, gender, race/ethnicity (optional to self-identify)

-• Tracking Diverse Vendor Spend, total vendor spend for the year, total diverse vendors for the year, percentage of diverse vendor spend for the year.
+• Diverse Vendor Spend, total vendor spend for the year, total diverse vendors for the year, percentage of diverse vendor spend for the year.

 • Scholarship Data – race/ethnicity, majors, gender, schools